-Unveiling XPS Styrofoam: Its Nature and Applications
+XPS Styrofoam: What It Is and Its Applications

 Table of Contents

-What is Xps Styrofoam?
+What is XPS Styrofoam?

 What is Xps Styrofoam

-XPS polystyrene foam, full name Extruded Polystyrene Styrofoam, is a rigid foam plastic made from polystyrene resin through an extrusion process.
 Its main component is polystyrene, and a foaming agent such as carbon dioxide or hydrofluorocarbons is added during the manufacturing process to form a uniform closed-cell structure.

 What is the Difference Between Xps Styrofoam and Eps Styrofoam